kovidgoyal/calibre/manual/develop.rst

         git clone git@github.com:<username>/calibre.git
         git remote add upstream https://github.com/kovidgoyal/calibre.git

-    Replace <username> above with your github username.
+    Replace <username> above with your GitHub username.
 That will get your fork checked out locally.
   * You can make changes and commit them whenever you like.
 When you are ready to have your work merged, do a::

         git push